-I have been playing, building, working and meeting people in a virtual reality environment for 15 years.
-It mystifies me that so much attention has been given to Meta—lately all of it negative—when “grids” like Second Life have been thriving for years.
 My avatar name is Hephaistos Semyorka.
-What do I like best?
-Together with my “real life” friend and colleague whose avatar name is Lucida Skytower, I “own” a private island that we call Mythomorphosis.
-Like all other virtual assets, it’s a stretch to claim ownership.
-But if ownership means we get to do exactly what we want with it and are able to create in accordance with our own personal aesthetic, it works perfectly.
-Luci is a fantastic partner, our sense of texture, color, light and elegance is very harmonious.
+Together with my “real life” friend, the wildly intelligent, creative and fun-loving colleague whose avatar name is Lucida Skytower, I “own” a private island that we call Mythomorphosis.
+As with any virtual assets, it’s a stretch to claim ownership.
+But “ownership” here means we get to do exactly what we want and are able to create in accordance with our own personal aesthetic, and our sense of texture, color, light and elegance is gloriously harmonious.
 We each have half the island (and the sky above it) to do exactly what we please.

 Anyone who knows me knows that Dia de Muertos is the most important holiday of my year.
 What’s especially sweet is that our family and many of our close friends seem for the most part to agree, and we have spent more time together on that holiday than any other.